-Analemma Program Chair
+Analemma Observing Program Coordinator:

-Participants in the Analemma Program will monitor the Sun’s motion throughout the year and note changes in the Sun’s position, both in altitude and azimuth.
+Participants in the Analemma Observing Program will monitor the Sun’s motion throughout the year and note changes in the Sun’s position, both in altitude and azimuth.
 They will then, with reference only to their analemma and observing apparatus:

 Though not necessary to observe on specific days, both the Vernal and Autumnal Equinox, both the Summer and Winter Solstice, and the days of perihelion and aphelion should be noted on the analemma.
-The Observer’s Latitude, Longitude, and Local Observing Time should also be noted.
+The Observer’s Latitude, Longitude, and Local Observing Date and Time should also be noted.

 Some pre-observing activity is required: